 Table 6 shows examples of this treatment.
 The calculation shows that the O_2 vitiation did not add much to the effect at the time when CO was capable of producing incapacitation.
 CO was the most important toxicant of the smoke gases; increased CO uptake by CO_2 -induced hyperventilation was the most important interaction.
 Therefore, the exposure to CO with CO_2 -induced hyperventilation determined the incapacitation time for the gases analyzed.
-Assuming the rate of CO uptake remains unchanged, the time required from the incapacitation dose to the lethal dose for an average adult is estimated to be within 1 minute under the conditions of Test UF-05.
+Assuming the rate of CO uptake remains unchanged, the time required from the incapacitation dose to the lethal dose for an average adult is estimated to be within 1 minute under the conditions of Test UF-07 (note that Test UF-08 did not last long enough to enable such an estimate).